felangel/bloc/docs/fluttertodostutorial.md

 ## TodosOverview Other

-There are multiple other files organized into the `models/`, `view/`, and `widget` directories.
+There are multiple other files organized into the `models/`, `view/`, and `widget/` directories.
 We've already covered the files in the `bloc/` folder.

 ```shell
 |-todos_overview